Joseph-Mitchell/Address-Book-Challenge/docs/domain-models-test-plan.md

  - [ ] Retakes user input if non-numeric
  - [ ] Retakes user input if empty
  - [ ] Retakes user input if only whitespace
- - [ ] Returns correct String if user input valid
+ - [ ] Returns correct int if user input valid

 #### InputReceiver.receiveString()
  - [ ] Retakes user input if empty